-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Primary and secondary markets

-37. The primary distinction between securities sold in the primary and secondary markets is:
+- 37. The primary distinction between securities sold in the primary and secondary markets is the:

-- A. the riskiness of the securities. - B. the price of the securities. - C. whether the securities are new or already exist. - D. the profitability of the issuing corporation.
+- A. riskiness of the securities.

+- B. price of the securities.

+- C. previous issuance of the securities.

+- D. profitability of the issuing corporation.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Primary and secondary markets